ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 For the base build: This will generate an image named 'tensorflow-base-v2', hyphenated with the version of TensorFlow chosen.

-TensorFlow can optionally be built with oneDNN, using the '--onednn' or '--dnnl' flag.
+TensorFlow can optionally be built with oneDNN, using the '--onednn' or '--dnnl' flag; in this case the oneDNN backend will be enabled by default, but can be disabled at runtime by setting the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
 Without the '--onednn' flag, the default Eigen backend of Tensorflow is chosen.
 For the final TensorFlow image with oneDNN: This will generate an image 'tensorflow-v2$onednn with the type of onednn backend chosen.

 The backend for oneDNN can also be selected using the '--onednn' or '--dnnl' flags: